airpair/the-painful-journey-of-painless-deployments/post.md

 #### Get AWS credentials
 If you haven't done it already, create a user in the [IAM Management Console](https://console.aws.amazon.com/iam/home?region=us-east-1#users) for the buildserver.
 You will need the credentials in a bit.

-#### Create AWS ElasticBeanstalk
+#### Create AWS Elastic Beanstalk
-Now we're preparing our ElasticBeanstalk application and environments.
+Now we're preparing our Elastic Beanstalk application and environments.
 I invite you to create a new EBS application in [us-east-1](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/newApplication).

 I fill out the Application name with *epione*.
 On the next page I select *Create Web Server*.